What is Heat Map?

 What is a Heat Map?

-A heat map is a visual overlay on a webpage that uses color intensity — red for high activity, blue for low — to show exactly how users interact with the page.
+A heat map is a visual overlay on a webpage that uses color intensity.
+Red for high activity, blue for low.
+To show exactly how users interact with the page.

 Warm colors (red, orange) indicate areas of concentrated attention.
 Cool colors (blue, green) indicate low engagement.
 The result is an instant visual understanding of what’s working on your page and what visitors completely ignore.
 Hotjar, Microsoft Clarity, Crazy Egg, and Lucky Orange are the most popular heat map platforms.